open-mmlab/mmdetection3d/docs/compatibility.md

 ### SUNRGBD dataset for ImVoteNet

 We adopt a new pre-processing procedure for the SUNRGBD dataset in order to support ImVoteNet, which is a multi-modality method requiring both image and point cloud data.
 In previous versions of MMDetection3D, SUNRGBD dataset was only used for point cloud based 3D detection methods.
 In MMDetection3D 0.12.0, we add ImVoteNet to our model zoo, thus updating SUNRGBD correspondingly by adding image-related pre-processing steps.
-Specificly, we made these changes:
+Specifically, we made these changes:

 - Fix a bug in the image file path in meta data.
 - Convert calibration matrices from double to float to avoid type mismatch in further operations.